Unicon/ngref-cas/README.md

 To build and run this on a local workstation, perform the following steps:

-## Generate a self signed certificate
+## Package the CAS Server
-    build.cmd gencert
+    build.cmd package
+## Install the self signed cert into your JVM keystore (you may need to run this with Admin privs)
+    installCert.cmd

-## Build and run the CAS ervier
+## Build and run the CAS Server
     build.cmd run

 create /etc/cas dir.
 Make sure you have permission to add files